One of the Five Carmelite Saints Named Teresa

 Did you know that there are five Carmelite nuns named Teresa who are saints?
 Of course, you know about St. Therese of Lisieux and St. Teresa of Avila, and you might know St. Teresa Benedicta who is better known as Edith Stein.
 Well, there are two others, St. Theresa Margaret and St. Teresa of the Andes.
 (There is also a blessed, Bl.
 Teresa of St. Augustine.)
 This account is about the brief, holy life of St. Teresa of Jesus (1900 - 1920) of Jesus of the Andes.

 Teresa was born in Santiago, Chile on July 13, 1900 and named Juanita Fernandez Solar by her parents Miguel Fernandez and Lucia Solar de Fernandez.
 Foreshadowing her eventual entry into the Carmel, her parents baptized Juanita on the eve of the Feast of Our Lady of Carmel which also happens to be the titular feast of Chile.Juanita was the fourth of six children--three boys and three girls.
 The family was well off and pious.
 Starting at the age of six, young Juanita joined her mother and aunt for daily mass.
 She would receive confirmation at the age of nine.
 And with much anticipation on her part, Juanita received Jesus in her first Holy Communion at the age of ten.
 The young girl wrote in her diary that, "It was on that day that I heard the sweet voice of my Jesus for the first time."
 Later, she would indicate that truly Jesus had stolen her heart on that date and she never really looked back.

-Enjoy snail mail from the Saints!
+Enjoy fascinating mail from the saints delivered to your door

 A Pious Student